Geojit launches spl portal to boost entrepreneurship via markets | Business

 Since then the markets have further gained and closed the Friday with new lifetime highs of 52,925.04 for the Sensex and 15,860.35 for the Nifty.

-With the market-beating its own record every other day and with bank deposit rates hovering between a low 3.5 per cent to 6.5 per cent, the programme is set to become a new job spinner and earn a respectable income, George said.
+With the market-beating its own record every other day and with bank deposit rates hovering between a low 3.5 percent to 6.5 percent, the program is set to become a new job spinner and earn a respectable income, George said.

 The platform will enable them to refer clients for a wide range of products such as IPOs, mutual funds, PMS, AIF, fixed deposits, NCDs, bonds, and loans and using the portal, he added.